Semen Analysis & Male Fertility

 • Semen Analysis Test

-DNA FRAGMENTATION (DFI)
+DNA Fragmentation (DFI)

 Research suggests that damaged sperm DNA may indicate issues with male fertility, even if other sperm factors seem normal from a semen analysis test.